-There’s nothing quite like spending autumn in Paris – the entire city is painted over in hues of cognac and gold as the leaves turn, the markets are filled with a cornucopia of gorgeous fall produce and the weather starts to turn a bit colder, calling for scarves, light sweaters and perhaps even a French favorite, the beret!
-On top of all that, the summer high season comes to a close and prices descend to more affordable levels, which are lowered further still by our Autumn Slash Sale!
-If you’re planning on a trip to Paris this September or October, take advantage of discounts up to 30% so you can enjoy all the beautiful things Paris has to offer this time of year!
+There's nothing quite like Paris in the fall.
+The entire city is painted over in hues of cognac and gold as the leaves turn, the markets are filled with a cornucopia of gorgeous fall produce and the weather starts to turn a bit colder, calling for scarves, light sweaters and perhaps even a French favorite, the beret!
+On top of all that, the summer high season comes to a close and prices descend to more affordable levels.

 So without further ado, here are all the wonderful autumnal things you have to look forward to over the next few months in Paris.

 Paris is considered by many to be the most beautiful city in the world.
 Now imagine Paris awash in a golden-red hue when all the trees change color.
 Walking through the Tuileries garden on a late afternoon is like magic!
 The park glows with golden light as the sun shines through the leaves, especially gorgeous as the sun starts to set.
 To see more of the Tuileries in autumn, see this blog post.

 French open-air markets are known for their seasonal offerings.
 For instance, only during the fall months can you find a huge selection of mushrooms in all shapes and sizes – Chanterelles, Girolles, Cèpes – you name it, they'll have it.
 Some of these mushrooms are cultivated, but others can only be foraged from forests, making them extra exciting to get your hands on!
 You can also look forward to a wonderful selection of root vegetables and various kinds of squash.
 Because all Paris Perfect apartments come with fully equipped kitchens, you can take all this amazing produce home and try your hand at some French recipes!